24K Magic (album): Music and lyrics

 24K Magic explores several genres, including, R&B, funk, pop, and new jack swing.
-According to Andy Kellman of AllMusic, the album "might as well be considered the full-length sequel to "Uptown Funk"; Mars abandoned his previous new wave and reggae sound for an "all-out R&B" effort.
+Andy Kellman of AllMusic, thinks the album "might as well be considered the full-length sequel to "Uptown Funk"; Mars abandoned his previous new wave and reggae sound for an "all-out R&B" effort.
 The album includes the R&B ballads "Versace on the Floor", "Straight Up & Down" and "Too Good To Say Goodbye".
 "24K Magic", "Chunky" and "Perm" are funk tracks, while "Calling All My Lovelies" is an R&B heartbreaker song.
-24K Magic also features new jack swing, hip hop soul and funk on the tracks "Finesse" and "That's What I Like", with the latter also being an R&B song.
+24K Magic also features new jack swing, hip-hop soul and funk on the tracks "Finesse" and "That's What I Like", with the latter also being an R&B song.
 Lyrics on the album are themed around money and sex.

 The album opens with a talk box on "24K Magic"; the track's synthesizer riff and backbeat are inspired by "The Message" (1982) by Grandmaster Flash and the Furious Five.
 Its lyrics celebrate extravagance, glamour, and the party lifestyle.
 "Chunky" is an electro-funk track that features synthesizers and drum machines.
-According to The Independent, it is an anthem for big buttocks.
+It is an anthem for big buttocks.
 "Perm" is influenced by the 1960s and James Brown's style on the horns, stabs and drums, according to The New York Times' Jon Caramanica.
 It is also inspired by Nile Rodgers' electric guitar.
 Its "shuffle" was compared to Brown's "Funky Drummer" (1970) and features "shout-singing" style and Mars's "scraped-up vocal".
 The song is about Mars going out and having a "good time" with his companions.
 "That's What I Like", the album's second single, draws from "the silky vibes" of R. Kelly's 12 Play (1993), taking them to "the boom of modern trap".
 The song is about extravagance, a luxurious lifestyle, and love.